sevvalo/AfterElite_Womanium_QML-for-Conspicuity-Detection-in-Production-Public/README.md

 In our solution, after completing the required PennyLane Codebooks, we continued with Task 2.
 In this task, quantum variational classifier is implemented.
 The process includes:

-    Device Setup: Using the default.qubit device in PennyLane.
+*Device Setup: Using the default.qubit device in PennyLane.
-    Quantum Circuit Design: The circuit consists of a series of rotation gates applied to qubits, followed by CNOT gates for entanglement.
+*Quantum Circuit Design: The circuit consists of a series of rotation gates applied to qubits, followed by CNOT gates for entanglement.
-    State Preparation: Inputs are encoded into the quantum circuit using basis states.
+*State Preparation: Inputs are encoded into the quantum circuit using basis states.
-    Training: The classifier is trained using the NesterovMomentumOptimizer over 100 epochs.
+*Training: The classifier is trained using the NesterovMomentumOptimizer over 100 epochs.
 The performance is evaluated using accuracy and mean square error loss metrics.
-    Evaluation: After training, the model is tested on a validation dataset, showing promising results in classifying parity data.
+*Evaluation: After training, the model is tested on a validation dataset, showing promising results in classifying parity data.

 The third task explores quantum convolutional neural networks (QCNN) through a Quanvolutional Neural Network model:

-    Data Preparation: The MNIST dataset is normalized and downsized for computational feasibility.
+*Data Preparation: The MNIST dataset is normalized and downsized for computational feasibility.
-    Quantum Circuit Design: A quantum circuit encodes the input images and applies random layers to process the data.
+*Quantum Circuit Design: A quantum circuit encodes the input images and applies random layers to process the data.
-    Quanvolutional Layer: This layer applies quantum operations in a sliding window manner over the input images, effectively simulating the function of classical convolutional layers.
+*Quanvolutional Layer: This layer applies quantum operations in a sliding window manner over the input images, effectively simulating the function of classical convolutional layers.
-    Integration with Classical Neural Networks: The outputs from the quanvolutional layer are fed into a classical neural network for final classification.
+*Integration with Classical Neural Networks: The outputs from the quanvolutional layer are fed into a classical neural network for final classification.

+At the forth task, we have followed the following approach to model and predict the sine function:
+*Dataset Creation: This section has also three subparts, generation of a datasetof sine function values over [0,2π], ploting the original data for reference, and splitting the dataset into training and test sets.
+*Quantum Circuit Definition: To encode input data amplitude embedding is applied and a quantum circuit is defined with parameterized rotations and entangling gates.
+*Model Training: Nesterov Momentum optimizer is used to train the quantum model.

+The fifth task

+Task 5: Classical and Quantum Layer Integration

+Objective: Develop and compare a classical neural network and a hybrid quantum-classical model.

+    Classical Neural Network:
+        Data Preparation: Loaded and processed image data using TensorFlow.
+        Model Definition: Created and trained a classical neural network.

+Hybrid Quantum-Classical Model:

+    Quantum Layer: Implemented a custom TensorFlow layer that integrates quantum computations.
+    Model Definition: Combined the classical neural network with the quantum layer and trained the hybrid model.

+This project involved developing a quantum machine learning model to predict the sine function, comparing it with a classical neural network, and integrating a quantum layer into a classical model to explore hybrid approaches.

 Outcomes and Conclusion